real-tintin/ugglan/doc/source/drone.rst

         subgraph Consumers
         StateControl
-        DataLogging
+        DataLogger
         end

-As one can see the consumers will fetch data from the ``InputQueue`` in different fashions.
-This since the state controller will run at a constant execution/sample rate to simplify the signal processing e.g., filtering.
-Whereas the data logger only will store a sample once.
+As one can see, some consumers will fetch data from the ``InputHolder``.
+This is a thread safe data structure which holds the latest input samples e.g., used by the ``StateControl`` which runs at a constant execution/sample rate i.e. to simplify the signal processing.
+Whereas the data logger only will store a sample once and uses the thread safe queue ``DataLogQueue``.
+Note other task may also populate this queue.

 Note, some signals such as the ones from the pressure sensor will only be sampled at 10 Hz.
 This has to be handled by the state controller.